openkruise/kruise/docs/astatefulset/README.md

 ### `In-Place` Pod Update Strategy
-  This controller adds an `in-place` Pod update strategy to void recreating Pod during update.
+  This controller adds a `podUpdatePolicy` field in `spec.updateStrategy.rollingUpdate` which controls recreate or in-place update for Pods.

   With this feature, a Pod will not be recreated if the container images are the only updated spec in the Advanced StatefulSet Pod template.